Integration of Affordable Housing and Healthcare

 Cascadia Behavioral Healthcare (CBH) recently broke ground on their second project with Scott Edwards Architecture (SEA), the 71-unit Centennial Place Apartments.
 Located in East Portland, Centennial Place will be affordable to tenants earning between 30-60% of area median income, with a preference for families in the Centennial school district who are homeless or at risk of homelessness, and 25% of units reserved for tenants with serious and persistent mental illness.

 The new project will embody one of the most fundamental lessons CBH has learned over its nearly 40-year history of serving vulnerable populations—housing is healthcare.
 CBH understands that providing housing is paramount to stabilizing the lives of people who have struggled with issues like mental illness, addiction, and homelessness.
 At the same time, housing circumstances that don’t respond to the unique challenges these residents are facing are unlikely to be successful.
-Housing, mental health, and physical health need to be addressed holistically.
+Housing, mental health, and physical health need to be addressed holistically by integrating housing and health.

 All the mental health treatments in the world won’t help if people don’t have a place to live where they feel secure and safe.